SPARC-FAIR-Codeathon/sparc2nwb/gui/README.md

 [![Issues][issues-shield]][issues-url]

 ## Purpose
-This repository holds the code and the supporting files to convert SPARC data into NWB format using **MATLAB**.
-The repository runs Python script, *sparc_to_nwb.py*, in MATLAB.
+This repository holds the code and the supporting files to convert SPARC data into NWB format using **GUI**.
+The repository runs Python script, *sparc_to_nwb_gui.py*.
 Instructions are provided below to run the code and convert datasets from sparc to NWB format.

 ## Prerequisite
 1. MATLAB